BurntSushi/termcolor/doc/rg.1.md

 : Suppress line numbers.

 -q, --quiet
 : Do not print anything to stdout.
+If a match is found in a file, stop searching that file.

 -r, --replace *ARG*
 : Replace every match with the string given.
 Capture group indices (e.g., $5)